Genivia/RE-flex/doc/index.md

 #### `−−nostdinit`

-This option initializes input to `std::cin` instead of using `stdin`.
-Automatic UTF decoding is not supported.
+This option initializes input to `std::cin` instead of `stdin`, if no input was assigned to the scanner.
+This option also prevents a scanner to automatically read `stdin` before any other input is assigned, when detecting UTF encodings on standard input.
+Note that automatic UTF decoding is not supported on `std::cin`.
 Use `stdin` for automatic UTF BOM detection and UTF decoding of standard input streams, not `std::cin`.

 #### `−−bison`